The Memory Police by Yoko Ogawa

 Shinoy’s Take:

 The refined and artistic me would need to say that this story is about loss.
-The loss of memory, the loss of objects and the loss of self, how once it is lost, people don’t necessarily care about recollecting and remembering them.
+The loss of memory, the loss of objects and the loss of self, how once these things are lost, people don’t necessarily care about recollecting and remembering them.
 They adapt to the change and move on.
 Some people try to hold on but that too tends to be in vain.
 Honestly, that’s about as much symbolism as I’m willing to grant this book.

 Sri’s Take:

-This book was marketed to me as 1984 on a budget.
+This book was sold to me as 1984 on a budget.
 This is wholly untrue and false advertising.
 It's actually dystopian Anne Frank from the viewpoint of Miep Gies.

 Throughout the whole length of the book, I was trying to give it a fair shot.
 I did not understand why it was so boring until I realized that the story was told from the perspective of a side character who is nothing more than a pushover.
 I have never seen such calm from a person literally losing their ability to function.
 It would have been nice if the author spent a little time researching or even thinking about this.